danivenk/UVA_Minor-Programming_Programming-Project/PROCESS.md

 Added company to lines and continue stoptype implementation and link from admin side to main side and back when admin is logged on.
 I decided to do this becaus this way when an admin is signed on he/she can easily go to the adminside.
 This has been done as an convenience to future admins, this way they don't have to know the url to the admin side.

 Committed on May 11 2020
 Finished stoptype implementation,
 Nothing Special

+Committed on May 12 2020
+Pocess Document,
+Nothing Special